 Standardized guidelines for the interpretation of

-the fetal heart rate suggested by the National Institute of Child Health and
+the fetal heart rate as suggested by the National Institute of Child Health and

 fetal heart rate tracing should follow a systematic approach with a full